 Children and Young People’s (CYP) Counselling is for any child or young person who is having problems.
 Whether it’s depression, anger issues, mental health concerns or issues with parents or people at school.
 They will usually ask to speak with a parent or legal guardian prior to meeting with very young children as we find that gathering background information can often help us decide if counselling with Relate might be helpful or if perhaps another Relate service such as family counselling could be more useful.
 Occasionally, they may decide that the child or young person’s needs would be better met from more targeted forms of support.

 Their counsellors work with children and young people aged from five to 18.

 Children & Young People’s Counselling can help with a broad range of issues including:

 - Parents separated/separating

 Case study – CYP – Read Wez’s story: https://www.relate.org.uk/relationship-help/help-children-and-young-people/wezs-story

-To apply for Children’s or Young Person’s counselling for your child the person who currently works, or has in the past, in the licensed trade must complete our enquiry form.
+To apply for Children’s or Young Person’s counselling for your child the person who current works, or has in the past, in the licensed trade must click here to complete our enquiry form.